threefoldtech/info_grid/src/internals/zos/performance/iperf.md

 ## Details

 - The package using the iperf binary to examine network performance under different conditions.
 - It randomly fetch PublicConfig data for randomly public nodes on the chain + all public node from free farm.
-These nodes serves as the targets for the iperf tests.
+These nodes serve as the targets for the iperf tests.
 - For each node, it run the test with 4 times. through (UDP/TCP) using both node IPs (v4/v6)
 - result will be a slice of all public node report (4 for each) each one will include:
   ```